up-n-atom/8311/docs/posts/troubleshoot-connectivity-issues-with-the-was-110.md

 pin: true
 ---

-# Troubleshoot connectivity issues with the WAS-110
+# Troubleshoot connectivity issues with the WAS-110 or X-ONU-SFPP

 ![WAS-110 troubleshoot](troubleshoot-connectivity-issues-with-the-bfw-solutions-was-110/was_110_troubleshoot.webp){ class="nolightbox" }